AngleProtocol/angle-docs/README.md

 - All operations are designed to be capital efficient
 - The borrowing experience is optimized with notably an improved liquidation engine which allows liquidated addresses to face minimal losses compared with what they can experience in more traditional models.

-Learn more in the new [Borrowing module documentation](borrowing-module/).

 ### Other Aspects

 Angle is not limited to these key components.
-It is notably involved in algorithmic market operations where agTokens are invested directly by Angle in other protocols.
+It is notably involved in [Algorithmic Market Operations](other/amo.md) where agTokens are invested directly by Angle in other protocols.

 Angle also relies on a [Governance module](governance/angle-dao.md) to manage the protocol.